 Before introducing your Switchboard to your entire community in a hard launch, introducing it to a smaller number of folks who’ll probably have a clearer understanding and excitement for the Switchboard is a dependable way of adopting new users and generating quality content.
 The vast majority of our Switchboards have sent a single email to a group in their community for their soft launches (usually young alumni that are about 0-10 years out), and this help center has great examples of emails that can be easily adapted for your soft launch.

 If there is time for multiple soft launches, it is wise to utilize those opportunities, because it ultimately means more of an opportunity to adopt new, excited users and generate high-value content.
 Other soft launches could be another email to another portion of your community (e.g. alumni 11-20 years out) or engaging a group in an in-person event (e.g. a portion of a career networking day on campus).

 Once you decide when you want to do a soft launch, or a few, we will work on how to use the opportunity to maximize adoption and posting.

 Capitalizing on the momentum generated by the soft launch and activity up to this point, it’s time to make a community-wide announcement.
 Since communities are not homogenous, it is helpful to target each population a little differently in order to show them how Switchboard is relevant to them.
 While an email announcement is a surefire way to accomplish this, it is also helpful to leverage your social media, as well as prepare tangible materials to distribute at upcoming events.
-The resource library has some great examples of emails and tangible materials that you can use for inspiration or copy.
+You can find examples in this help center.

 To ensure you use the time before and after the hard launch effectively, follow these helpful tips: